 Practice

-We typically release practice exams closer to the date.
-This quarter we are going to release them from the start of the quarter in case that is helpful.
+We strongly recommend doing multiple practice exams before the real thing.
+They are great for practicing your pacing and getting a sense for how final exam questions are structured.
 Note: You should not expect that a TA will have prepared to answer these problems in office hours (there are far too many for them to prep them all).
-If you ask about one of this problems on the Ed forum or in office hours please be ready to give the full context, and be aware that the TA might not be able to prioritize them.
+If you ask about one of the problems on the Ed forum or in office hours, please be ready to give the full context, and be aware that the TA might not be able to prioritize them.
 This is especially true if you ask about them more than a week before the exam.

 You can do it!